pndaproject/pnda-guide/producer/data-preparation.md

 	     		  "of_3":"US 123 in SJC"}, encoder)

 	writer.write({"timestamp": CURRENT_TIME_MILLIS(),
-                  "src": "collecd",
+                  "src": "collectd",
                   "host_ip": "bb80:0:1:2:a00:bbff:bbee:b124",
                   "rawdata": collectd_alea,
 	     		  "of_3":"FR 124 in Paris"}, encoder)

 	writer.write({"timestamp": CURRENT_TIME_MILLIS(),
-                  "src": "collecd",
+                  "src": "collectd",
                   "host_ip": "bb80:0:1:2:a00:bbff:bbee:b125",
                   "rawdata": collectd_alea,
 	     		  "of_1":"uk-125"}, encoder)

-As you can see, I've push 3 messages where only the 1rst one had all the fields and the other 2 did not have either of_1 & of_2 or of_2 & of_3
+As you can see, we've pushed 3 messages, the first of which specified all possible fields while the next 2 lack of_1 & of_2 or of_2 & of_3.

 #### Gobblin and Kite update

-As you will need those fields & data well managed within PNDA, you will need to update Gobblin and Kite configuration.
-If you did not have provisionned your cluster, this will be simpler as you only need to update the [PNDA deployment repo named platform-salt](https://github.com/pndaproject/platform-salt).
-You will need to udpate:
+If you wish the new fields added to the schema to be persisted to HDFS then changes are required to Gobblin & the Kite dataset configuration.

-* Gobblin configuration file [mr.pull.tpl](https://github.com/pndaproject/platform-salt/blob/develop/salt/gobblin/templates/mr.pull.tpl) which contains the schema and so need to looks like now:
+* Gobblin configuration file [mr.pull.tpl](https://github.com/pndaproject/platform-salt/blob/develop/salt/gobblin/templates/mr.pull.tpl) requires a schema update:

-source.schema={"namespace": "pnda.entity",                 \
+source.schema={"namespace": "pnda.entity.v2",                 \
                "type": "record",                            \
                "name": "event",                             \
                "fields": [                                  \